 Ease of Entry

-The XT pedals are no exception to the smooth engagement we've come to expect from Shimano, the mini-platform makes the pedal harder to miss and guides the foot into the mechanism.
+The XT pedals are no exception to the smooth engagement we've come to expect from Shimano, the small platform makes the pedal harder to miss and guides the foot into the mechanism.
 Once engaged, the machined aluminum surface provides a consistent feeling of resistance on the shoe wet or dry.
-Is it as easy to engage as the XTR M9020?
+Is it as easy to engage as the XTR M9120?
 Not quite.
-It doesn't have that buttery smooth snap that characterizes the top end pedal but entry still feels fast and intuitive, earning it 2nd place in this test for ease of entry.
+It doesn't have that buttery smooth snap that characterizes the top end pedal but entry still feels fast and intuitive, earning it high marks in this test for ease of entry.

 Ease of Exit

 Ease of exit seems like a hallmark of Shimano pedals; the distance between the end of the float and release is short, consistent, and accompanied by an audible click.
-When you disengage from these pedals, you know it; the platform, although larger and rougher than other iterations of the mini-platform pedal, still isn't a place you want to stand for long.
-More consistent than the Shimano M530, the roughly machined platform doesn't feel more slippery when its damp.
+When you disengage from these pedals, you know it; the platform, although larger and rougher than other iterations of the small platform pedal, still isn't a place you want to stand for long.
+More consistent than the Shimano M530, the roughly machined platform doesn't feel more slippery when it's damp.

-There are no traction pins on any of the current Shimano mini platform pedals.
+There are no traction pins on any of the current Shimano small platform pedals.
 Consequently, there's no way to adjust the amount of grip you get on the pedal.
-In this sense, the Xpedo GFX and Mallet E have a greater degree of adjustability.
+In this sense, the Xpedo GFX, Crankbrothers Mallet E, and HT T-1 have a greater degree of adjustability.

 Almost 50 grams lighter and a millimeter thinner than the M530, they're still a bit heavier than our average for this test, but we'd be mistaken to judge them for their gram count alone.

 Their threaded steel bearing retainer and slimmed down axle don't allow for removal using a 15mm pedal wrench but provide fewer surfaces for mud to accumulate.
-Not quite as slim or trim as the XTR M9020, these pedals do get the nod from Shimano for being Enduro worthy, which is an endorsement that the XTR M9020 and M530 do not get.
+Not quite as slim or trim as the XTR M9120, these pedals do get the nod from Shimano for being Enduro worthy, which is an endorsement that the XTR M9120 and M530 do not get.

 The roughly machined surface of the pedal provides slightly more surface area than the painted M530, it feels stable and reassuring.
 This isn't a pedal that you want to unclip from and attempt standing on.
 It just doesn't provide that kind of traction to any but the stickiest shoes.
 This model earned a 7 out of 10 for the platform metric and was bested by the XPedo GFX.